Virginia garners high rankings for its business climate, a complex and important component of a state's economic health

-- In July 2015, CNBC and CNBC.com dropped Virginia's rank from 8th best state for business to 12th, citing the lack of job creation in the state in recent years.
+- In July 2015, CNBC and CNBC.com dropped Virginia's rank from 8th best state for business to 12th, citing slowing job creation in the state.
 All peer states also dropped in the rankings: North Carolina came in 9th (from 5th), Tennessee ranked 17th (14th), and Maryland was rated 36th nationally (from 35th).
 CNBC's rankings are based on 51 indicators in business costs, workforce, quality of life, economy, and infrastructure and transportation, as well as several other categories.

-- Virginia placed 10th for best business climate in the U.S., according to a 2014 report by Site Selection magazine.
-Peer states North Carolina (3rd) and Tennessee (7th) also ranked in the top ten.
+- Virginia placed 12th in a tie with Oklahoma for best business climate in a 2015 report by Site Selection magazine.
+Peer states North Carolina (2nd) and Tennessee (7th) ranked in the top ten, while Maryland was below the rank cutoff of 25.

 CNBC Best States for Business 2015

 What Influences the Business Climate?

-Business climate is influenced by a number of factors, including the cost of labor, transportation, and energy; and the tax and regulatory burdens placed on businesses.
+Business climate is influenced by a number of factors, including the cost of labor, transportation, and energy; education levels and the quality of the workforce; and the tax and regulatory environment.

 Indices of business climate attempt to capture this multitude of factors in different ways.
 The Forbes index incorporates a large number of measures that capture specific aspects of the business climate.
 CNBC ranks all 50 states in 10 broad categories, including cost of doing business, workforce, economy, education, and quality of life.
 While no index provides a perfect measure, they do give an indication of how businesses view the business climate in Virginia.